wp-plugins/wp-members/readme.txt

 * Clone menus is deprecated.
 The setting remains in place for users who have it enabled.
 But if it is not enabled, the setting is no longer available.

 * Expands Customizer functionality so logged out forms show on blocked content (not just shortcodes).

+* Adds integration for WP's "registration_errors" filter hook, allowing for standarized custom validation and integration with other plugins.

 New API functions:
 * wpmem_is_reg_form_showing()